 Patti Smith on the cover of Time Out

 Kaye recalls the fateful show: "It was our second night opening for Bob Seger.
-We hardly ever opened for people, but we were down there and we thought why not see what we can do with an alien audience.
+We hardly ever opened for people, but we were down there, and we thought why not see what we can do with an alien audience.
 The first night we didn't do that well, so the second night we were itching for blood.
 We were trying to win the crowd and we were so in synch as a band.
 We started moving the rhythm around, it started getting more jerky, dizzier...
 Patti reached for the microphone and went off the stage."

 While it wasn't life-threatening, the fall broke several bones in Smith's neck and her head required 22 stitches; she was completely immobile for three months.
-Afterwards, she would say: "I did feel the finger [of God] push me right over ...
+Afterwards, she said: "I did feel the finger [of God] push me right over ...
 I feel it was his way of saying, 'You keep battering against my door and I'm gonna open that door and you'll fall in.'
 I've had a moment where I had to make a choice, just as I was losing consciousness and I really felt like I was gonna die ...
 Did I want a communication with God so intimate that I'd be dead, off the earth?"

-The accident proved to be a something of a watershed for the band.
+The accident proved to be something of a watershed for the band.
 "With Radio Ethiopia we'd gone as far as we could," asserts Kaye.
 "We had pushed our own personal envelope as far as it could go.
 And I think it's good to know that point."

-Advert for the Easter LP and a
+Advert for Easter and a

 couple of UK gigs